 What are the rules for travelling back to the UK?

 First of all, you need to provide proof of a negative COVID-19 test before you travel to the UK.
 You need to take the test within three days of your travel date, and you might be refused boarding if you fail to provide a negative test certificate.
+You can get 10% off PCR test packages with new travel insurance policies.

 You’ll also need to fill out a Public Health passenger locator form, within the 48 hours before you’re due to arrive in the UK.
 Upon arrival, you’ll be asked to present this form alongside your negative COVID-19 test result.